holochain/docs-pages/src/what-is-holochain.md

 ### Serverless/lambda?

 Similarly to serverless offerings, you can use Holochain to deploy an application without provisioning or maintaining server infrastructure.
-Back end code consists of stateless functions that can call other functions and receive data from external services.
+Back-end code consists of stateless functions that can call other functions and receive data from external services.

 Key differences:

 * Holochain does not create a serverless abstraction on top of cloud servers---there are no servers at all.
-Instead, each user hosts both back end and front end code on their own device.
+Instead, each user hosts both back-end and front-end code on their own device.
 * Public data is stored in a graph database engine provided by the Holochain runtime.
 * Functions are executed only when an individual user says so, and only its local state is affected.
 This state may then be optionally published to the public graph database so it can be accessed by others.
-* Back end code is typically deployed to interested users as a package of functions.
+* Back-end code is typically deployed to interested users as a package of functions.
 However, a function can call another function in another package if both packages are installed on one user's device.

 ### BitTorrent, Dat, Git, GUN, IPFS, Secure Scuttlebutt, and other peer-to-peer (<abbr>P2P</abbr>) or distributed web (<abbr title="distributed web">DWeb</abbr>) technologies?